- Guide Map

 This flight simulator ride was inspired by the popular Star Wars movies.
 It's situated on the far left of Disney's Hollywood Studios, beyond Echo Lake, and features R2-D2 and C-3PO, as well as other familiar Star Wars scenes and characters.
 The new StarSpeeder 1000 takes passengers to a variety of different planets in the Star Wars universe, where they will experience several different adventures -- all in 3D!
 With more than 50 different combinations, guests can have a new experience with every flight.

 Star Tours - The Adventures Continue is an updated version of the original Star Tours attraction which opened in 1989 and closed for refurbishment in the summer of 2010.
-While the original attraction featured only one destination (Endor) and one flight experience, the new version takes travelers to three different locations -- and frequent flyers will find that it's rarely the same three places!
+While the original attraction featured only one destination (Endor) and one flight experience, the new version takes travelers to several different locations -- and frequent flyers will find that it's rarely the same three places!
 In fact, there are more than 50 different experiences with destinations like Naboo, Tatooine, Hoth, Kashyyk and Coruscant.
 All of the film footage is brand new and was filmed in digital 3D, giving it additional depth and realism.